<-- End Marfeel -->

 As the WNBA record books reflect, she did that work in this season and then some, also propelling the USA Women’s National Team to yet another gold medal with her steady play on both ends.

-At a team meeting, Wilson told the rest of the Aces that her trophy is really dedicated to them and that she remains dedicated to the organization.
+to the organization.
 “I cannot thank you all enough.
 I hope you guys understand how much you mean to me.
 I hope you guys know that this trophy is nothing without y’all.
 We’ve been through the ringer – and we gon’ continue to go through the ringer – but one thing y’all don’t ever have to worry about is A’ja going anywhere.”

 In addition to her individual award, Wilson figures to land First Team All-WNBA honors and First Team All-Defense honors, as reflected by predictions from The Athletic and SB Nation.
-Wilson and the Aces head to the postseason as the number four seed in the Western Conference where they will face the Seattle Storm at home on Sept 22.
+Wilson and the Aces head to the postseason as the number four seed in the Western Conference, where they will face the Seattle Storm at home on Sept 22.

 RELATED CONTENT: Las Vegas Aces’ A’ja Wilson Adds To Legacy By Breaking Another WNBA Record